Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 What “Proprietary Blend” really means

-When you see the term Proprietary Blend, or even a unique name like Super Mega Awesome Energy Blend, then you know the manufacturer has blended several ingredients into a unique concoction they consider their own invention.
+When you see that exact term or even a unique name like Super Mega Awesome Energy Matrix, then you know the manufacturer has combined several ingredients into a concoction they consider their own invention.

-The manufacturer is also required – immediately under their XYZ Blend title – to then list all of the ingredients that they put into this multi-ingredient combination.
+The manufacturer is also required to list all of this specific ingredients that they put into this multi-ingredient combination.

 This is meant to provide you the consumer with the information you need to decide if you’re going to buy the stuff & take it.

-On the bottle’s Supplement Facts label, you’ll find all of the ingredients contained in the manufacturer’s Bootiful Beach Buns Blend directly underneath its name.
+On the bottle’s label, you’ll find all of the ingredients contained in the manufacturer’s Bootiful Beach Buns Blend directly underneath its name.

 Sounds good right?

-After all, since the ingredients are disclosed you should know what they’re putting in the supplement.
+After all, since the ingredients are disclosed you should know what they’re putting in the bottle.

-They’re not hiding it behind a trademarked “____ Blend” kind of name like what occurred in the olden days, when ingredients weren’t even listed (1).
+They’re not hiding it behind a trademarked kind of name like what occurred in the olden days, when ingredients weren’t even listed (1).

-However, there is a pretty big problem with this, and we the consumers are the losers because of it.
+However, there is a pretty big issue with this, and we the consumers are the losers because of it.

 So in the example above of our ___ Proprietary Blend, we’ll see on the label that it contains 6 different ingredients, because the manufacturer has to provide the names of the individual ingredients.